 In Ravensbrück, Corrie and Betsie learned that God helps us to forgive.
 Following the war, Corrie was determined to share this message.
-On one occasion, she had just spoken to a seconds that he stood there-hand held out-but to me it seemed hours as I wrestled with the most difficult thing I had ever had to do.
+On one occasion, she had just spoken to a group of people in Germany suffering from the ravages of war.
+Her message was "God forgives."
+It was then that Corrie ten Boom's faithfulness brought forth its blessing.

 A man approached her.
 She recognized him as one of the cruelest guards in the camp.
 "You mentioned Ravensbrück in your talk," he said.
-"I was a guard there. . . .
-But since that time, . . .
+"I was a guard there....
+But since that time, ...
 I have become a Christian."
 He explained that he had sought God's forgiveness for the cruel things he had done.
 He extended his hand and asked, "Will you forgive me?"